 - In races with 5-7 runners, place bets are generally paid at 1/4 of the win odds.
 So if a horse is 10-1 to win, the place odds would be 10-1 x 1/4 = 2.5-1.

-- For races with 8+ runners, place bets are commonly paid at 1/5 of the win odds.
+- For races with eight or more runners, place bets are commonly paid at 1/5 of the win odds.
 So if win odds are 10-1, the place odds are 10-1 x 1/5 = 3-1.

 Each Way Bet Costs

-- An each way bet costs double the stake of a regular win bet.
+- An each-way bet costs double the stake of a regular win bet.

 - For example, a $10 win bet would cost $10.
-But a $10 each way bet costs $20 – $10 on the win and $10 on the place.
+But a $10 each-way bet costs $20 – $10 on the win and $10 on the place.

 - This means your potential returns are spread across two outcomes (win and place) for the same horse.